ZainlessBrombie/rjs_engine/README.md

 - [ ] remove-refactor then obsolete GcDestr
 - [ ] separate AST and in-engine representation
 - [ ] extract god-files into smaller modules
+- [ ] Debugging
+- [ ] Tracelog/Replay: Optionally save and replay the entire execution for debugging
+      things that havent happened locally.
+Optionally controllable from js via a binding/module
+- [ ] Entire engine state is serializable.
+Ongoing native calls will throw exception.
+Possible warning ahead of time.
 - [ ] documentation
 - [ ] make it known?
+- helpful tips when js file, sort of like in rust compiler - only at runtime

 ##Non-Goals
 - V8-like performance.
 Not *yet* planned.